 Is that not awesome?
 I mean, what makes heaven happy?
 When one who was lost is found.
 That’s what causes heaven, angels in heaven to rejoice.
 Oh, just let this soak into your own life and then think about the lives of people around you.

 As we pray, God, I praise you for seeking after me.
 I pray this on behalf of others who are listening right now who know Jesus, who are your children.
 We praise you, our Father, for seeking after us, for finding us.
 Amidst everything else you have to do in the universe, you sought me.
-You came to me.
-You drew me to yourself.
-You showered your love on me, your mercy on me.
-You, by your Spirit, opened your eyes so that I might see Jesus and be saved from my sin.
+You came to me, You drew me to yourself and You showered your love on me, your mercy on me.
+And You, by your Spirit, opened your eyes so that I might see Jesus and be saved from my sin.

 Thank you for finding my lost and sinful soul.
 Thank you for making me your son.
-Thank you for the rejoicing in heaven that happened when I, by your grace, turned from my sin and myself and trusted in Jesus as Savior and Lord.
+God, thank you for the rejoicing in heaven that happened when I, by your grace, turned from my sin and myself and trusted in Jesus as Savior and Lord.
 Thank you.

 God, I pray that prayer of gratitude on behalf of everybody else who’s listening to this, who has experienced your grace in this way.
 Thank you for finding them.
 May they realize in a fresh way, even right now, that they have been sought by you and found by you personally.
 They’re one who you sought after and found and heaven rejoiced over.
 May they feel your love in a fresh way today.